TUM-VT/FTO-Sim/README.md

     base_dir = os.path.dirname(os.path.abspath(__file__))
     parent_dir = os.path.dirname(base_dir)
     sumo_config_path = os.path.join(parent_dir, 'SUMO_example', 'osm.sumocfg')              # Path to SUMO config-file
-    geojson_path = os.path.join(parent_dir, 'SUMO_example', 'TUM_CentralCampus.geojson')    # Path to GEOjson file
+    geojson_path = os.path.join(parent_dir, 'SUMO_example', 'TUM_CentralCampus.geojson')    # Path to GeoJSON file
     ```

 * In the **FCO / FBO settings** users define the penetration rates of both FCOs and FBOs individually.
-Every generated vehicle and / or bicycle in the SUMO simulation is assigned a random number of a uniform distribution ranging between [0, 1] and if this number os below the defined FCO / FBO penetration rate, the vehicle or bicycle is assigned the vehicle type 'floating car observer' or 'floating bike observer', respectively.
+Every generated vehicle and / or bicycle in the SUMO simulation is assigned a random number of a uniform distribution ranging between [0, 1] and if this number is below the defined FCO / FBO penetration rate, the vehicle or bicycle is assigned the vehicle type 'floating car observer' or 'floating bike observer', respectively.
 Furthermore, the number of rays that a FCO / FBO will generate during the ray tracing can be defined.
     ```
     # FCO / FBO Settings

-    FCO_share = 0.1         # Penetration rate of floating car observers
+    FCO_share = 0.2         # Penetration rate of floating car observers
     FBO_share = 0.1         # Penetration rate of floating bike observers
     numberOfRays = 360      # Number of rays generated for ray tracing
     ```